Aphelenchoides ritzemabosi: Importance

 Infection of various plants by A. ritzemabosi is likely to cause some degree of yield loss to growers where the nematode is present since photosynthetic area of the leaves is damaged or destroyed as the nematodes feed and reproduce.
 However, this nematode is not considered to cause economic loss unless environmental conditions are very suitable.

 In 1981, Crop losses from plant-parasitic nematodes in the US were estimated by the United States Department of Agriculture (USDA) at about $4.0 billion per year.

-A. ritzeambosi causes substantial economic loss in basil crops in Italy as it infects the economically valuable portion of the plant.
+Aphelenchoides ritzeambosi causes substantial economic loss in basil crops in Italy as it infects the economically valuable portion of the plant.

-A. ritzemabosi is a serious pest of strawberry in Ireland, where yield reductions up to 60% have been recorded.
+Aphelenchoides ritzemabosi is a serious pest of strawberry in Ireland, where yield reductions up to 60% have been recorded.
 The crown weight of strawberry cv.
 Senga Sengana was reduced by 51% by A. ritzemabosi.
 This damage results in fruit yield loss of up to 65%.
 A. ritzemabosi infections can reduce the number of runners by up to 25-30%.
 The level of susceptibility varies among cultivars.
 An infection by A. ritzemabosi can cause average yield losses of an estimated 53.4% in the strawberry variety Korallovaya 100.
 The variety Yasna seems to be somewhat less susceptible to A. ritzemabosi than Korallovaya 100 or Muto.
 In Poland, A. ritzemabosi infestation destroyed 45% of chrysanthemum plants on a holding, and for the most susceptible varieties the number was as high as 92%.

 This organism is a 'C' rated pest in the U.S. state of California, meaning that it is not subject to state enforcement outside of nurseries except to retard spread or to provide for pest cleanliness in nurseries.
 For a sense of how that relates to other plant pests, an 'A' rated pest is an organism of known economic importance subject to action enforced by the state (or County Agricultural Commissioner acting as a state agent) involving: eradication, quarantine regulation, containment, rejection, or other holding action such as Aphelenchoides besseyi (strawberry summer dwarf nematode).